 You Make Good Decisions for Your Family

 Just because you become a parent doesn’t mean you don’t want to do whatever you want.
 That’s the balancing act of parenthood, right?
-Good dads can balance what they want for themselves with the needs of their families.
-They make smart financial and personal decisions, like where to live, how much to spend and save, and what sort of sacrifices need to be made to ensure that the kids have what they need.
-Sure, getting that top-of-the-line jumbo TV might be awesome, but so is avoiding college debt.
+Good dads can balance what they want with their family’s needs.
+They make smart financial and personal decisions, like where to live, how much to spend and save, and what sort of sacrifices must be made to ensure the kids have what they need.
+Getting that top-of-the-line jumbo TV might be awesome, but so is avoiding college debt.

 You’re a Good Role Model and Teacher

-A good dad is one who is both a positive role model and a willing teacher.
-Whether it’s sharing a passion for music or a love of building things, the best dads find ways to involve kids in the activities they enjoy doing most.
-This includes teaching them good lessons like eating healthy, doing chores without complaining, and treating partners with respect and love.
+A good dad is both a positive role model and a willing teacher.
+Whether sharing a passion for music or a love of building things, the best dads find ways to involve kids in the activities they enjoy most.
+This includes teaching them life skills like eating healthy, doing chores without complaining, and treating partners with respect and love.
 On the flip side, great dads are open to understanding and supporting activities they know absolutely nothing about.
 Have you never tried modern dance?
 Well, now is as good a time as any.

 So, let’s thank the dads in our lives who step up, do the right thing, show who they are, grow emotionally, and keep it real.
 The world needs good dads now more than ever.